Search by Keyword

-The final version of this song can be broken down into five different parts, each bringing the lyrics “you know my name, look up the number” into various different musical styles.
+The final version of this song can be broken down into five different parts, each presenting the lyrics “you know my name, look up the number” as rendered in various different musical styles.
 However, on this first day, May 17th, 1967, all four members of The Beatles, with George wearing a "Stamp Out The Beatles" shirt, took to rehearsing and then officially recording 14 takes of the rhythm track for what eventually became the first part of the song.

-Since both released versions of the song (the single and the “Anthology 2” mix) begins with a recording of the group from this day with the instrumentation of piano, bass, guitar and drums, this seems to indicate that The Beatles were experimenting with different instrumentation.
+Since both released versions of the song (the single and the “Anthology 2” mix) begin with a recording of the group from this day with the instrumentation of piano, bass, guitar and drums, it would seem to indicate that The Beatles were experimenting with different instrumentations.
 As we'll see below, 'take 10' was later replaced with 'take 9' as the official version of the rhythm track for "Part 1."
 Photographic evidence from this day shows John on piano with both George and Paul playing Epiphone Casino electric guitars and Ringo on drums, Paul overdubbing bass afterward as had been the case during many “Sgt.
 Pepper” tracks recorded earlier that year.
 This appears to be the instrumentation used on 'take 9' as heard on the released version of the song.
-By 2:30 am the following morning, all involved left EMI Studios for the evening.
+By 2:30 am the following morning, all involved had left EMI Studios for the day.

 Three weeks later, on June 7th, 1967, The Beatles returned to EMI Studio Two to continue work on “You Know My Name (Look Up The Number).”
-George Martin was back from vacation at this time, so he was present as producer on this day, Geoff Emerick and Richard Lush being delegated as engineers.
+George Martin, back from vacation, was present as producer on this day with Geoff Emerick and Richard Lush being delegated as engineers.
 “George Martin returned from his holiday when we were half done with it,” Geoff Emerick writes, “and he must have felt that the inmates had been running the asylum – but I guess he also figured, if you can't beat them, join them!”
-As indicated above, possibly with George Martin's input, the overlooked 'take 9' with John on piano was deemed more suitable than 'take 10' and this would therefore be considered "best" from this point on.
-“Various bits and pieces,” as Mark Lewisohn describes in “The Beatles Recording Sessions,” were overdubbed onto 'take 9,' this undoubtedly including handclaps on the snare beats as heard in the released versions of the song.
+As indicated above, possibly with George Martin's input, the overlooked 'take 9' with John on piano was deemed more suitable than 'take 10' and would therefore be considered "best" from this point on.
+“Various bits and pieces,” as Mark Lewisohn describes in “The Beatles Recording Sessions,” were overdubbed onto 'take 9,' undoubtedly including handclaps on the snare beats as heard in the released versions of the song.

 Other than these overdubs onto 'take 9,' it appears that the remainder of this recording session was unfruitful.
 In his 1987 interview with author Mark Lewisohn, Paul describes this session with these words: “We started off and we just did twenty minutes, 'you know my name, look up the number – you know my name, look up the number,' and we tried it again and it didn't work.”
 Upon listening to the master tape made on this day, Lewisohn describes it as “almost 20 minutes of rhythm track recording, beginning with take 20 and consisting of an amateurish flute track (played, presumably, by a Beatle), electric guitar, drums, organ and tambourine.
 At one point Paul McCartney can be heard discussing the chord structure with George Harrison, suggesting the music was pre-planned.
 But when the playing starts that is the last impression one receives.”